MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupSelector.md

 [AdGroupSelector](./AdGroupSelector)|The selector with date range applied.
 &nbsp;|&nbsp;
 ## <a name="fordaterange~object-datefrom_-object-dateto~"></a>forDateRange(Object dateFrom, Object dateTo)
-Returns a selector by filtering the ad groups using the specified start and end dates.
+Returns a selector with the specified start and end dates.

+You may specify the date parameters using strings or objects.
+To use strings, specify the date in the form, YYYYMMDD.
+If you use objects, create a JSON object with the following fields:

+- year
+- month
+- day

-The date parameters can be entered as a string in YYYYMMDD format or as an object with year, month and day fields.
-For example, <code>{year: 2016, month: 5, day: 13}</code>.
+For example, {year: 2016, month: 5, day: 13}.

 ### Arguments:
 |Name|Type|Description|